keboola/connection-docs/transformations/dev-prod-mode/dev-prod-mode.md

 with us while we polish all necessities.
 Any feedback is welcome at [https://ideas.keboola.com](https://ideas.keboola.com).

 ## Before You Start
-To request to be a beta tester for this feature please ask via the support button in your project.
+To request to be a beta tester for this feature, please ask via the support button in your project.

 In the next steps, we will create and configure a transformation to demonstrate the modes on.